pedroacciainoli/pedroacciainoli/README.md

 ## Hi, I'm Pedro Acciainoli! :)

-- 🔭 I’m currently studying on Labenu
-- 🌱 I’m currently learning Swift for IOS development
+- 🌱 I’m currently learning Java development
 - 🤗 I like to experience new learnings and collaborate with knowledge sharing.
 - 😄 Pronomes: Ele/Dele.